BobFIV/PSU_CAPSTONE_F2022/README.md

 The code and instructions for programming the Thingy:91 are located in the [thingy](thingy) folder.

 ## ESP32
-The code and instructions for programming the ESP21 are located in the [esp32](esp32) folder.
+The code and instructions for programming the ESP32 are located in the [esp32](esp32) folder.

 ## oneM2M CSE
 The oneM2M standard requires a oneM2M network to contain a Common Services Entity (CSE).
 This CSE provides many different features, but in our case is considered as the database for our application.

-Our project uses the [ACME CSE](https://github.com/ankraft/ACME-oneM2M-CSE) developed by Andreas Kraft and other contributors.
+Our project uses the [ACME CSE](https://github.com/ankraft/ACME-oneM2M-CSE), which is developed by Andreas Kraft and other contributors.

 ## Thanks
 We would like to thank the sponsor for this project, [Exacta Global Smart Solutions](http://exactagss.com/).
 Exacta GSS is a leading edge consultant for oneM2M IoT projects.

-We would also like to thank [Nordic Semicondictor](https://www.nordicsemi.com/) for their support while developing on the Thingy:91 prototyping platform.
+We would also like to thank [Nordic Semicondictor](https://www.nordicsemi.com/) for their support while developing on their Thingy:91 prototyping platform.